Home > Citations

 Faculty and Staff: Should pay fines when received to avoid further action.
 Subsequent vehicle registration will be withheld until all citations have been paid.

-Others: Traffic fines may be appealed or paid online or can be paid at the Office of Traffic and Parking.
+Others: Traffic fines may be appealed or paid online or can be paid at the Office of Parking Services.